CivicActions/ssp-toolkit/docs/ssp.md

 #### Drupal specific control support

 When website users request a password reset, the website sends a temporary login link to the email address associated with their user account.
 After a user logs in via the temporary login link, the website requires the user to enter a new password before proceeding further.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: use of temporary password for system logons.